 It was towards one of those clusters of trees that the dog alerted; stopping suddenly, raising his head and lifting a paw.
 He posed as if to give chase, then hesitated, opting to howl a warning.
 A warning returned to him in kind by something that didn’t belong–when I say that, I mean it was unnatural.
 A primal and discordant cry, warning us right back.
 A sound that did not belong; practically other-worldly.
 Prickling with unease, I traced the treetops, my bobbing headlamp shone into the growth, cutting through the thin veil of fog.
 Then my gaze locked on it, snatching my breath inside my throat.
 The LED’s in the lamp began slowly dimming.
 What I saw was unmistakably a pair of menacing red eyes reflecting back at us.
 Max started towards them, my brave, stupid shit.

 “Max back!”
 He stopped, spun and abruptly sprinted towards me his eyes wild with fear.
 We ran, he quickly gained me, passing ahead.

 Glancing back, the thing chasing us was made of pure shadow.
 My head lamp flickered, sputtering out as the blackness of it swallowed the beam.
 Red eyes glowing wildly with light of their own, growing brighter and brighter as it came.
 Each sconce on each home popped out one by one as it passed.
 Stoking the eyes, burning hotter with each luminous morsel it consumed.

-It was gaining us.
-We reached the shortcut through the bushes to the condos and I watched as one by one the lamp posts flickered and popped out before my eyes.
+It was gaining on us.
+We reached the shortcut through the bushes to the condos.
+I watched as one by one the lamp posts flickered and popped out before my eyes.